Alejogb1/job-board/blog-data/third-party-e-signature-library-js-code.md

 And always remember even with the best library you need to do some security considerations yourself Like always use HTTPS everywhere and for the love of everything don't store private keys in git or hardcode them in your code that’s what configuration files are for

-I once spent 3 days debugging an issue only to realize that a colleague had committed a private key to git We all make mistakes sometimes It was a learning experience to be honest but don’t do that okay
+I once spent 3 days debugging an issue only to realize that a colleague had committed a private key to git We all make mistakes sometimes It was a learning experience to be honest but don’t do that

 Ok I'm done now this should get you started now go forth and implement all of these new concepts that I just gave you and may your digital signature verification be always successful